kdeldycke/awesome-engineering-team-management/README.md

 ## Building Teams

+You got the title and the pay grade.
+Congratulation!
+This doesn't make you a manager yet.
 Whether you inherit an already existing team or have to start from scratch, you'll need to practice the art of building (and consolidating) them.

 - [Building and Motivating Engineering Teams](http://www.elidedbranches.com/2016/11/building-and-motivating-engineering.html) - What DO engineers want?
 Money, purpose and respect.
 - [What Google Learned From Its Quest to Build the Perfect Team](https://www.nytimes.com/2016/02/28/magazine/what-google-learned-from-its-quest-to-build-the-perfect-team.html) - `Google’s data indicated that psychological safety, more than anything else, was critical to making a team work. (…) The behaviors that create psychological safety — conversational turn-taking and empathy — are part of the same unwritten rules we often turn to, as individuals, when we need to establish a bond.`.